corynissen/fitbitScraper/README.md

-This package scrape data from fitbit.com
+This package scrapes data from fitbit.com

 Usage: